-- 54. The following is a checklist for local appraisal schemes - i.
-Focus on organisational values and objectives, for example those linked to patient care. - ii.
-Identify relevant competency frameworks such as the KSF and ensure staff and managers understand how they operate. - iii.
-Have clear processes to document objectives and personal development plans. - iv.
-Provide guidance for how appraisals will be conducted in atypical situations such as staff on secondment, staff acting up, staff in split roles. - v.
-Ensure adequate provision for statutory and mandatory training and for access to continuing learning and development opportunities, including paid time and appropriate facilities. - vi.
-Ensure effective systems for accurately flagging in advance when a pay step date is due. - vii.
-Review and improve equality and diversity data held on staff to ensure that monitoring is based on comprehensive information. - viii.
-Cross-check and review interaction with the organisation's disciplinary policy to ensure fairness and safeguard against inequity.
-Key factors to review: - Are disciplinary sanctions disproportionately applied to groups with particular protected characteristics? - Is there a process of checking dates before disciplinary sanctions are applied to understand and review whether they will have the effect of delaying a pay step point, and whether this would create inequity? - Is sickness absence dealt with through a separate absence management process (unless a conduct issue is involved)?
+54. The following is a checklist for local appraisal schemes

+- 1. Focus on organisational values and objectives, for example those linked to patient care. - 2.
+Identify relevant competency frameworks such as the KSF and ensure staff and managers understand how they operate. - 3.
+Have clear processes to document objectives and personal development plans.

+- Provide guidance for how appraisals will be conducted in atypical situations such as staff on secondment, staff acting up, staff in split roles. - Ensure adequate provision for statutory and mandatory training and for access to continuing learning and development opportunities, including paid time and appropriate facilities. - 6.
+Ensure effective systems for accurately flagging in advance when a pay step date is due. - Review and improve equality and diversity data held on staff to ensure that monitoring is based on comprehensive information. - Cross-check and review interaction with the organisation's disciplinary policy to ensure fairness and safeguard against inequity.
+Key factors to review: - 9.
+Are disciplinary sanctions disproportionately applied to groups with particular protected characteristics? - 10.
+Is there a process of checking dates before disciplinary sanctions are applied to understand and review whether they will have the effect of delaying a pay step point, and whether this would create inequity? - 11.
+Is sickness absence dealt with through a separate absence management process (unless a conduct issue is involved)?

-ix.
-Develop in partnership with trade unions a procedure which allows staff to contest decisions relating to their pay progression or re-earnable pay and includes clear timescales and processes.
+9. Develop in partnership with trade unions a procedure which allows staff to contest decisions relating to their pay progression or re-earnable pay and includes clear timescales and processes.
+Amendment number 40: NHS TCS Advisory Notice 01/2019

-Annex 23 Pay progression Wales
+Annex 23: Pay progression (Wales)